Vandebron/tech-blog/public/posts/vandebron-the-video-game.md

 # Vandebron The Video Game: A Hackathon Journey into the Energy Transition

 During a recent hackathon, we set out to gamify one of the most pressing challenges of our time: the transition to green energy.
-What emerged was an interactive game designed to educate players about the complexities of energy grid management in a fun and manageable way
+A problem our team, VPP [Virtual Power Plant], deal with on a daily basis.
-(very debatable if it is fun or well-balanced, was a hackathon after all)
+What emerged was an interactive game designed to educate players about the complexities of energy grid management in a fun and manageable way, though debatable if it is fun or well-balanced, was a hackathon after all.

 <video controls width="640" height="360">
   <source src="../images/game-start.mp4" type="video/mp4">